-Entergy recently recognized as - GuruFocus.com
+Entergy Recently Recognized As - GuruFocus.com

-NEW ORLEANS, Feb.
-1, 2023 /PRNewswire/ -- Recent recognition of Entergy's leadership in environmental, social and governance performance demonstrates the company's commitment to creating sustainable value for all its stakeholders.
+NEW ORLEANS, LA / ACCESSWIRE / February 1, 2023 / Recent recognition of Entergy's leadership in environmental, social and governance performance demonstrates the company's commitment to creating sustainable value for all its stakeholders.
 Entergy was recently named for the 21st consecutive year to the Dow Jones Sustainability Index, a global standard for benchmarking corporate sustainability performance.
 The company maintains its industry leadership as one of just four companies in the electric utility sector included in the 2022 North America Index.

 "Our stakeholders care about the impact we're making on important topics like reducing our carbon footprint, building an engaged and diverse workforce and enabling economic growth for our region," said Drew Marsh, chairman and chief executive officer of Entergy.
 "Our vision, ‘We power life,' goes far beyond the essential service we provide for our customers and communities.
 We are focused on delivering long-term, sustainable value for all our stakeholders.
 The decades-long recognition of Entergy's leadership by the DJSI confirms that our sustainability strategy is delivering results and positive outcomes to help advance our society."